-We’re all really excited about the progress being made on our soft cheese making production area here in Bruton.
+We’re all really excited about the progress we are making on our soft cheese production area here in Bruton.
 After the initial set back (the contractor hit the water mains on the first day!) everything seems to be going smoothly.

 We rescued the soft cheese business from a local cheese producer just over a year ago (it was too good a cheese to let it disappear – and one of Chris Evan’s favourites!) and now we have adapted the recipes to give them a Godminster twist, it’s all coming together.